clawrim/gcn10/paper/paper.md

 ## Python Multiprocessing

-Development began with a serial Python workflow for generating Curve Number rasters from global datasets.
+Development began with a serial Python workflow for generating CN rasters from global datasets.
 While functional, this approach was too slow for large-scale domains.
 To improve performance, a parallel version using the Python `multiprocessing.Pool` library was created [@python-multiprocessing].
-This reduced runtime compared to the serial version but still faced major limits.
+This Python-based parallelization reduced runtime compared to the serial version but still faced major limits.
 Process startup and inter-process communication are slower than in compiled languages.
 In addition, the Global Interpreter Lock (GIL) restricts efficient use of threads [@beazley2010gil], forcing parallelism to rely on